hdahle/dashboard-api/connectors/power-generation/README.md

 Some stuff removed, but that's it really.
 Then store to Redis.
 ### Issues
 Just getting the data for the current year will of course fail to work well after the end of this year.
+### Important
+Sometimes the API server returns 500 and we have to retry.
+Part of this seems to be the server pacing requests, but sometimes it happens even after a long wait.